Seyoooo/SMLproject/README.md

 ### 2.5 HuggingFace app

+One can find the user interface app [here](https://huggingface.co/spaces/PiJul/MovieRevenuePrediction).

 In the app we have two tabs, one with prediction results from the batch inference pipeline
 ![obraz](https://github.com/Seyoooo/SMLproject/assets/36933957/bd69071e-ff5c-4044-8c79-db54b270f24a)